International Surgical Week

 I will increase fluid amount for acute pancreatitis patients on the first day of admission.

-I much prefer in person congresses, but admit that some people cannot easily travel although they would benefit from the science presented at the congress and therefore a hybrid model may reach a larger audience.
+I much prefer in person congresses, but I admit that some people cannot easily travel although they would benefit from the science presented at the congress and therefore a hybrid model may reach a larger audience.

-The people - being able to network with surgeons from around the world.
+I appreciated to meeting people - being able to network with surgeons from around the world.
 I also really enjoyed the society dinner (IATSIC/IASSS).